jkfindeisen/minflux-analysis/python/mfx/README.md

 To compile the package and crate a '.whl' or 'tar.gz' 'python -m  build'

-To work in the development 'pip install --editable .' from the mfx directory
+To work in the development 'pip install --editable .' from the mfx directory .
+This is kind of a live install